-Not far across the border is Secor Farms, a smaller kid-centered farm.
+Not far across the border is Secor Farms, a smaller, kid-centered farm.
 There are plenty of photo opportunities, including a “How Tall This Fall” sign for you to mark your kid’s growth each year.
 The farm sells their homemade pies and apple cider doughnuts all week long and on weekends they have hamburgers and hot dogs you can eat at one of the picnic tables on the property.
-Hayrides take visitors to the pumpkin patch where you and the little ones can pick your favorite jack-o-lantern.
+Hayrides take visitors to the pumpkin patch and corn maze where you and the little ones can pick your favorite jack-o-lantern.
+(Pumpkins are 65 cents a pound.)
 Before you get back in the car, make sure to check out their huge selection of mums, kale plants, and Halloween decorations to bring a little bit of the farm back home.

 Hours: Mon. – Fri.
 3 p.m. – 5 p.m, Sat. & Sun.
 10 a.m. – 4 p.m.

-Cost: Hayrides to the pumpkin patch are 3$/ticket (every passenger needs a ticket —lap infants and crawlers don’t count).
+Cost: From September 17 to October 31, hayrides to the pumpkin patch are $4/ticket (every passenger needs a ticket —lap infants and crawlers don’t count).

 85 Airmont Ave.

-This quiet, not crowded farm is the real deal.
-Pumpkin picking has never been easier with a tractor ride up to the pumpkin patch to find your perfect pumpkins for Halloween.
+This quiet, not crowded farm is the real deal, and pumpkin picking begins in October here, where you hop a tractor up to the pumpkin patch.
 This family-owned farm has been around for almost 150 years and doesn’t disappoint- check out their farm market on your way out for fresh produce and festive gifts.

 Cost: No admission fee; tractor ride is $5 per person